italrr/canvas/README.md

 - The interpreter only accepts ASCII encoding for sources.
 - Garbage collected through reference counting (Using C++'s memory)
 - Selective mutability
 - No classes.
 And Objects are not exactly _objects_.
-They're called Contexts and they can be used to store variables, but one should use a different philosophy from OOP when using them.
+They're called Contexts and they can be used to store variables, but one should try to avoid the OOP mindset around them.
 - Similarly to LISP, it tries to treat everything as a list.
 - Strings can only be formed with single quotes `'EXAMPLE'`
 - Atypical but powerful control flow known as inline context switching.